Nota-NetsPresso/NetsPresso-ModelSearch-Dataset-Validator/validation_check_list.md

 ## Common case

+### Broken file
+1. Every file in dataset can be opened in linux python environment.

 ### Wrong directory structure
 1. Any other directory than ['train', 'val', 'test'] is not accepted in first depth.
 2. 'train' directory is in first depth.